World-In-World/world-in-world/README.md

 ---

 ## 📊 Results and Visualizations
-Quantitative tables and qualitative rollouts will be added with the paper materials (leaderboard, logs, and videos).
+Quantitative tables and qualitative rollouts will be added with the paper materials.

 ---